 It may look dreary now but step back and look at the big picture.
 You have just come back from an incredible adventure most people will never had.
 You have now (probably) chosen to come home for your own reasons.
 Remember these.
 You have incredible people around you and the skills and experiences you’ve got from your adventures are invaluable.

 Keep your chin up, get outside and explore your hometown.
 The dark days will move on.

 The rollercoaster of reverse culture shock is not always a fun one to ride.
 There will be highs and lows but ultimately, I’m holding on and praying that when it stops it’ll all feel better.
 Why?
 Well these girls certainly got off the rollercoaster okay after experiencing reverse culture shock.
 It’s different for everyone, check out Carole and Eemma’s experience when they came home after adventuring.

-Carole Meyers: “I experienced real culture shock a few years ago when I returned from Ireland and our van driver from the airport went into one of our few roundabouts–in the wrong direction (right)!
+Carole Terwilliger Meyers: “I experienced real culture shock a few years ago when I returned from Ireland and our van driver from the airport went into one of our few roundabouts–in the wrong direction (to the right)!
 I screeched and thought it was all over.
 This after two weeks of navigating my husband into roundabouts running left, plus a very long, tiring flight.”

 Eemma Iseman: Advertising has us chasing cars and clothes, working jobs we hate, so we can buy shit we don’t need.” – Chuck Palahniuk, Fight Club